frientrip/Custom-Calendar-View/README.md

  *
  * Licensed under the Apache License, Version 2.0 (the "License");
- * you may not use this file except in compliance with the License. vc * You may obtain a copy of the License at
+ * you may not use this file except in compliance with the License.
+ * You may obtain a copy of the License at
  *
  *      http://www.apache.org/licenses/LICENSE-2.0
  *